shiyukonghui/circuit_sparsity/README.md

 We release all of the models used to obtain the results in the paper.
 See `registries.py` for a list of all models.
 Exact training hyperparameters can be found in [todo]

 - `csp_yolo1`: This is the model used in the `single_double_quote` qualitative results.
 This is a 118M total param model.
-This is a somewhat older model that was trained with methods not exactly the same as in the paper.
+This is a somewhat older model that was trained with methods not exactly the same as in the paper; in particular, a method for training with multiple L0 values at the same time.
 - `csp_yolo2`: This is the model used in the `bracket_counting` and `set_or_string_fixedvarname` qualitative results.
 This is a 475M total param model.
 - `csp_sweep1_*`: These models are used to obtain the figure 3 results.
 The name indicates the model size (in terms of ``expansion factor'' relative to an arbitrary baseline size), weight L0, and activation sparsity level (afrac).
 - `csp_bridge1`: The bridge model used to obtain the results in the paper.
-- `csp_bridge2`: Another bridge model.
+- `csp_bridge2`: Another somewhat older bridge model.
 - `dense1_1x`: A dense model trained on our dataset.
 - `dense1_2x`: A dense model trained on our dataset.
 2x wider.
 - `dense1_4x`: A dense model trained on our dataset.
 4x wider.

+## Sweep ids
+- `prune_v2`: 256 CARBS iters, bs=16, very old (unpublished) pruning algorithm. targeting fixed `k` rather than fixed target loss
+- `prune_v3`: 256 CARBS iters, bs=64, epochs=32, old (unpublished) algorithm. targeting fixed target loss
+- `prune_v4`: 768 CARBS iters, bs=64, epochs=48, published algorithm. targeting fixed target loss
+- `prune_v5_logitscaling`: 256 CARBS iters, bs=32, epochs=32, published algorithm with logit scaling. targeting fixed target loss

 ## Additional Utilities